top of page

 Sample 10-Week Training Structure

-• Weeks 1-2: Technique foundation and work capacity building
+• Weeks 1-2: Focus on technique foundation and building work capacity.

-• Weeks 7-10: Power and athletic performance emphasis
+• Weeks 7-10: Emphasize power and athletic performance.

-This structure balances rebuilding previous gains with developing new capabilities.
+This structured approach balances the need to rebuild previous gains with developing new capabilities.

 Case Example

-Consider a basketball/track athlete with summer and spring training windows:
+Take a basketball and track athlete with summer and spring training windows, for example:

-• Summer block builds overall strength and size
+• The summer block emphasizes overall strength and size.

-• Basketball season maintains some adaptations through game demands
+• The basketball season helps to maintain some adaptations through the demands of gameplay.

-• This cycle repeats annually with progressive improvements
+• This cycle repeats annually, leading to consistent, progressive improvements.

-The research confirms several important principles for your training approach:
+The research provides several vital principles to consider in your training approach:

 • Instagram